 Data were analyzed using GraphPad Prism version 9.3.1.
 Horizontal bars represent mean values and data plotted with error bars represent means with s.d.
-Statistical differences between groups were analyzed with Kruskal-Wallis and Dunn's post-hoc test on log transformed titers.
-The differences between prime and boost titers (Fig. S4) were analyzed with Mann-Whitney U test.
+Statistical differences between groups were analyzed with Kruskal-Wallis and Dunn's post-hoc test on log-transformed titers.
+The differences between prime and boost titers (Supplementary Fig. 4) were analyzed with the Mann-Whitney U test.

-Statistical analysis virus challenge
+Statistical analysis of virus challenge

-Mouse body weights were recorded daily during the 14-day course of the challenge experiments with Bel/09 and X31 (experiments shown in figure 4).
-The data were analyzed in R statistical software65 using tidyverse.66 We used a piecewise linear mixed model with knots at day 4 and 6 for both settings (Bel/09 and X31).
+Mouse body weights were recorded daily during the 14-day course of the challenge experiments with Bel/09 and X31 (experiments shown in Fig. 4).
+The data were analyzed in R statistical software 70 using tidyverse 71.
+We used a piecewise linear mixed model with knots at days 4 and 6 for both settings (Bel/09 and X31).
+Knots were chosen after careful exploratory data analysis at time points that capture inflection in the weight curves best over the different challenge experiments.
 The models were saturated in the fixed effects (treatment and all time segments) thus allowing for all possible interactions (up to 2-way).
 We also used a random intercept per mouse to model within-mouse correlation over time.
-Fitting was done using the Ime4 package67 with the nlminb algorithm from the optimx package.68 We then used robust covariance estimators from the clubSandwich package69 (vcovCR, type 'CR0') in conjunction with the multcomp package70 to calculate adjusted p-values and/or adjusted confidence intervals for contrasts pertaining to the research questions (Supplementary File 2).
+Fitting was done using the lme4 package72 with the nlminb algorithm from the optimx package73.
+We then used robust covariance estimators from the clubSandwich package74 (vcovCR, type 'CR0') in conjunction with the multcomp package75 to calculate adjusted p-values and/or adjusted confidence intervals for contrasts pertaining to the research questions (Supplementary Tables 1-4).

 For the challenge experiments comparing the homotypic, mixed, and mosaic nanoparticle vaccines the results of two independent experiments were analyzed together.
-Mouse body weights were recorded daily during the 14-day course of the challenge experiments with Bel/09 and X31 (experiments shown in figure 6).
-The data were analyzed in R statistical software65, using tidyverse66.
-Before modeling the data in figure 6, we selected only the groups of interest (hybrid, mixed and N1 particles in the Bel09 setting and hybrid, mixed and N2 particles in the X31 setting).
-We used the same type of model for all settings: a piecewise linear mixed model with knots at day 4 and 6.
-The models were saturated in the fixed effects (treatment, experiment, and all time segments) thus allowing for all possible interactions (up to 3-way).
+Mouse body weights were recorded daily during the 14-day course of the challenge experiments with Bel/09 and X31 (experiments shown in Fig. 6).
+The data were analyzed in R statistical software70, using tidyverse71.
+Before modeling the data in Fig. 6, we selected only the groups of interest (hybrid, mixed, and N1 particles in the Bel09 setting and hybrid, mixed, and N2 particles in the X31 setting).
+We used the same type of model for all settings: a piecewise linear mixed model with knots at days 4 and 6.
+The models were saturated in the fixed effects (treatment, experiment, and all time segments) thus allowing for all possible interactions (up to 3way).
 We used a random intercept and slope (for time) per mouse to model within-mouse correlation over time.
-Fitting was done using the lme4 package67 with the nlminb algorithm from the optimx package68.
-We then used robust covariance estimators from the clubSandwich package69 (vcovCR, type 'CR0') in conjunction with the multcomp package70 to calculate adjusted p-values and/or adjusted confidence intervals for contrasts pertaining to the research questions (Supplementary File 2).
+Fitting was done using the lme4 package72 with the nlminb algorithm from the optimx package73.
+We then used robust covariance estimators from the clubSandwich package74 (vcovCR, type 'CR0') in conjunction with the multcomp package75 to calculate adjusted p-values and/or adjusted confidence intervals for contrasts pertaining to the research questions (Supplementary Tables 5 and 6).